MArhamAA1422/b6-learning/node/basics.md

 - libuv interacts with NIC of the computer

 ![node-mental-model](node-mental-model.png)

-## How Node.js works
-- highly-scalable, data-intensive and real-time apps, node is ideal for I/O-intensive apps
-- **non-blocking asynchronous** nature
-- Don't use Node for CPU-intensive apps, for example: video encoding, img manipulation service

 ## Modules
 - Every node application has at least one module or file called `main`